yokharian/hidock-cli/hidock-desktop-app/docs/BUG_LIST.md

   - **Files to Blame:** @hidock_device.py, @file_operations_manager.py, @gui_actions_file.py
   - **Resolution:**
     - **Protocol Desync:** A latent bug in `hidock_device.py` was fixed.
 The `get_file_block` method incorrectly cleared the global USB receive buffer in its `finally` block.
 While this method may not have been directly used for downloads, this pattern is dangerous for any streaming command.
 The line `self.receive_buffer.clear()` was removed to prevent it from discarding data from subsequent USB packets, which would cause protocol desynchronization.
-    - **UI Freeze:** The UI freeze was caused by progress update callbacks from the `FileOperationsManager`'s worker thread directly manipulating `tkinter` UI elements, which is not thread-safe.
-The fix was implemented in `gui_actions_file.py`:

       1. The `_update_operation_progress` callback now immediately schedules a new method, `_perform_gui_update_for_operation`, to run on the main GUI thread using `self.after(0, ...)`.
       2. The new `_perform_gui_update_for_operation` method contains all the original UI update logic (updating the status bar and treeview).
       3. Comparisons in the update logic were changed from using raw strings (e.g., `"in_progress"`) to using the `FileOperationStatus` enum for correctness and robustness.